kamelzcs/Kamel.supervisor/README.md

 #### Usage

-Add `Stouts.supervisor` to your roles and set vars in your playbook file.
+Add `Kamel.supervisor` to your roles and set vars in your playbook file.

 Example: